From the President and CEO

 Serving a 23-county area in East Tennessee, our health system includes hospitals, outpatient clinics and physician offices, and providers of specialty services such as behavioral health, cancer care, home care and rehabilitation.
 Covenant Health and its member organizations have been recognized both regionally and nationally for quality and excellence patient care.
 You can learn more about our medical services throughout our Covenant Health website, and you can see a partial listing of our clinical accreditations and recognitions by visiting our Accolades page.

 It is my privilege to work alongside the more than 10,000 employees, affiliated physicians and volunteers of Covenant Health.
-We are the Knoxville area’s largest employer, and we are proud to have been named a “Best Employer” six times by Forbes.
+We are the Knoxville area’s largest employer, and we are proud to have been named a “Best Employer” seven times by Forbes.